How To Get To Tajikistan’s Khafrazdara Valley

 Wanna join a group expedition on the Pamir Highway?

-I will be leading a 12 day expedition down the Pamir Highway June 25-July 6, 2024.
-There is also an option for a 25 day Tajikistan Expedition that also includes a trek in the Fann Mountains.
+I will be leading an expedition down the Pamir Highway in August 2025.
+There is also an option for a longer Tajikistan Expedition that also includes a trek in the Fann Mountains.

 Need Travel Insurance and Evacuation Services for Tajikistan?